LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-goals.md

 2. Select Transaction as the indicator.
 3. You can set the goal for transactions to **any value**, to indicate that any transaction will be measured as a success.
 If you are only interested in measuring transactions above a given value, select the second option, **More than**, and type in your value.
 4. If you haven’t yet configured tracking, you’ll see the message, “We haven't received transaction information data in the last 24 hours.”
 Click the **Configure tracking** button to do so now.
 You can also configure the Transaction attribute under Engagement Attributes in the eCommerce category.
-5. Choose **EMBED CODE** if you want to embed code in order to report on transactions to LiveEngage (recommended) or choose **EXTRACT DATA** if you just want to extract the data from the page.
+5. Choose **EMBED CODE** if you want to embed code in order to report on transactions to the Conversational Cloud (recommended) or choose **EXTRACT DATA** if you just want to extract the data from the page.

-LiveEngage will measure success based on the users who performed a transaction, and allow you to see the monetary value that each campaign is driving.
+The Conversational Cloud will measure success based on the users who performed a transaction, and allow you to see the monetary value that each campaign is driving.
 Read more about this in [Engagement Attributes](https://knowledge.liveperson.com/data-reporting-engagement-attributes-data-sources-engagement-attributes-overview.html).

 In the goal indicator settings, Max set his goal as **more than 10,000**, and clicked **save**.